 As an example of connecting to a Mimer SQL database server using ODBC we will use the iODBC product, an ODBC Driver Manager.
 To verify the connection setup we are going to use a demonstration program delivered with iODBC called odbctest.

-In this article the Mac OS X platform, where iODBC is installed by default, is used.
+In this article the Mac OS X platform is used.

 Install Mimer SQL

 First, install Mimer SQL for Mac OS X. The software will by default end up in the